anastasia-sharina/projects/projects_eng/Analytics_Projects_eng/2_COVID19_Project_eng/README.md

 - Temporal trends in global cases and deaths.
 - Vaccination progress and its relation to population.
 - Identification of countries and continents most affected.

----

-**Feel free to use, adapt, or extend these queries for your own analysis or visualizations!**